-Law Related Service Guidelines and Policies
+Public Service Guidelines and Procedures

 - A student must complete a minimum of forty (40) hours of uncompensated service per course credit.
 Students may receive a maximum of two course credits for Law Related Service in their third year of law school.

-- Students participating in academic law school projects such as Journal Editors, Moot Court Board and Kirgis Fellows, may submit service hours for work done during the academic year and for time spent in preparation during the week immediately preceding the beginning of classes.
+- Students participating in academic law school projects such as Journal Editors, Moot Court Board, or Kirgis Fellows, may submit service hours for time spent in preparation during the week immediately preceding the beginning of classes.